Highlanders (professional wrestling): Return to independent circuit (2008–2019)

 In September 2008, Rory and Robbie returned to the Independent wrestling scene appearing mostly in single matches all over the U.S. and Canada, as well as Europe.
 In April 2010 they became the CWI tag team champs in Ontario Canada.
 Also in 2010, Robbie became the MPW Ontario heavyweight champion by defeating Tyson Dux.
 In August 2011 Highlander Robbie appeared on the CWI east coast tour with his hair cut short and beard shaved off and announced he was no longer Highlander Robbie McAllister and from that point on he was to be known as Robert Graham.

 The Highlanders reunited on 19 January 2013 at the WAR X - 10th Anniversary show in Lima, Ohio.
-The two would reunite again for the last time at WAR 11th Anniversary on 18 January 2014.
+The two would reunite again at WAR 11th Anniversary on 18 January 2014.

 In December 2019 they reunited and fought in two tag team matches together at the Battle On The Border Christmas shows, during which they won the Battle On The Border Tag Team Championships.
 They never defended the titles however, with the titles remaining inactive.
 They were eventually vacated in September 2021, with the duo having technically reigned as Champions for 637 days.